Guys, here’s the jeans that fit your thick & athletic thighs

 Adriano Goldschmied: The Graduate Jean

-One client of mine was a rugby player and these fit perfectly.
+My client James was a rugby player and the Graduate fits perfectly.

 Adriano Goldschmied: The Everett Jean